RGB-Tools/rgb-lib-nodejs/CONTRIBUTING.md

 ./platform_packages.sh build all
 ```

-To build the packages for a specific platforms (e.g. linux-arm64), from the
+To build the package for a specific platform (e.g. linux-arm64), from the
 project root run:

 ```sh